 #4 Technical and Fundamental Analysis

-Ideally, you want to find the stocks that have the best combination of reliable pattern, good fundamentals, and high volatility.
-Your research will help you determine this.
+You want to find the stocks that have a reliable pattern, good fundamentals, and high volatility.
+Your technical and fundamental analysis can help you here.

-Technical analysis is where you hit the charts hard and look at the historical data behind the stock’s price movement.
+Technical analysis is where you hit the charts and look at the historical data behind the stock’s price movement.
 When you look at its chart, can you see distinct patterns?
 I love patterns and consider them one of the most important things when choosing stocks.

 Be sure to look at daily, weekly, and yearly charts to try to discern any patterns that look like they might be repeating.

 Do this for all of the stocks on your watchlist, you probably have some favorites emerging.
 Hopefully, they have high volatility and clean patterns.

 If you have a few really strong contenders, you may want to outline a trading pattern for each stock.
 That way if the setup is there, you’ll be ready to execute the trade.
 You gotta be prepared.